HelenaStage/COVIDschools/README.md

 ## Negative Binomial Latent Gaussian Process Regression

-The GP model is fitted using notebook `CIM_NegBinom_GP.ipynb`.
+The GP model is fitted using notebook `NegBinom_GP.ipynb`.
 This notebook relies on the previously generated files, and uses the python package PyMC3.
 The region/nation being analysed should be stated in call three, using the variable `region`.
 For German states use, e.g. `DE_BE` for Berlin or `DE_NW` for North Rhine-Westphalia, and for nations use e.g. `NO` for Norway or `DK` for Denmark.
 The metric shoul dbe either `new_cases` for case data (used for German states and Sweden) or `new_hosps` (used for Norway and Denmark).
 Running this notebook for each state/nation will produce `.dictionary` files detailing the NegBinom GP model output, along with an image showing the modelled unintervened trajectory.

 ### Package dependancies for school closure analysis:
 - Numpy